NizarNi/Augmented-Scrum/README.md

 Without control:

-More code does not mean more progress
+More code does not mean more progress.
-Faster delivery can delay failure instead of preventing it
+Faster delivery can delay failure instead of preventing it.

 # What Is Entropy?